smikhalevski/doubter/README.md

 // ⮕ 1

 shape.parse([1, 2]);
-// ❌ ValidationError: enum at /: Must be equal to one of 0,1,2
+// ❌ ValidationError: type.enum at /: Must be equal to one of 0,1,2
 ```

 # `function`, `fn`